 The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by appropriating amounts out of the general fund balance in Vale of White Horse District Council 77 Statement of Accounts 2023/24 the movement in reserves statement.
+Reserves are created by appropriating amounts out of the general fund balance in the movement in reserves statement.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the CIES.
 The reserve is then appropriated back into the general fund balance in the MiRS so that there is no net charge against Council Tax for the expenditure.